 - Written assessments support the development of theoretical knowledge

-- Student’s counselling skills develop through watching others, practice, discussion and feedback in the tutorials.
+- Student’s counselling skills develop through practical demonstrations, practice, discussion and feedback during the tutorials.

-The training is flexible and studied at home with the support of trainers, assessors and College staff
+The training is flexible with the support of trainers, assessors and College staff.

 Regular Tutorials (Practical training) – To enhance a student’s learning and provide practical training and assessments, monthly tutorials have been scheduled.
 These are currently being held in Tamworth.
 In addition, twice yearly, “2 day Intensive Workshops” are being offered and permit students to learn strategies, and amass practical hours which can be submitted for professional registration.